publicdocs/uscode/assets/md/titles/usc50/us/usc/t50/ch35/m__us_usc_t50_s1701.md

     Ex.
 Ord.
 No. 13581, July 24, 2011, 76 F.R.
 44757.

-    Continuation of national emergency declared by Ex.
+    Continuations of national emergency declared by Ex.
 Ord.
-No. 13581 was contained in the following:
+No. 13581 were contained in the following:

+    Notice of President of the United States, dated July 19, 2013, 78 F.R.
+44417.

     Notice of President of the United States, dated July 18, 2012, 77 F.R.
 42619.